pbour/geosocialgenerator/README.md

 # Geosocial Network Generator

+We study the generation of realistic geosocial networks.
+For this purpose, we consider three types of synthetic networks which mimic the characteristics of real networks.
+The repository provides the code for the generation process.

+The geenration process comprises two phases.
+First, a graph and a spatial generator are independently employed to create a synthetic social network and a collection of geospatial objects, respectively.
+In the second phase, these intermediate datasets are then combined to construct a geosocial network.
+A combiner is defined for each type of synthetic geosocialnetwork, i.e., G<sub>s</sub>, G<sub>c</sub> and G<sub>p</sub>.
 This repository provides the implementation for the paper "Towards Generating Realistic Geosocial Networks", which presents three combiners that build different types of geosocial networks.

 ## Dependencies